Scroll to navigation

 The device argument will usually be a disk partition (something like /dev/sdb7) but can also be a file.
 The Linux kernel does not look at partition IDs, but many installation scripts will assume that partitions of hex type 82 (LINUX_SWAP) are meant to be swap partitions.
 (Warning: Solaris also uses this type.
 Be careful not to kill your Solaris partitions.)

-The size parameter is superfluous but retained for backwards compatibility.
+The blocks parameter is superfluous but retained for backwards compatibility.
 (It specifies the desired size of the swap area in 1024-byte blocks. mkswap will use the entire partition or file if it is omitted.
 Specifying it is unwise - a typo may destroy your disk.)

 After creating the swap area, you need the swapon(8) command to start using it.
 Usually swap areas are listed in /etc/fstab so that they can be taken into use at boot time by a swapon -a command in some boot script.